Double Take (2001 film): Plot

 On the train, Daryl informs Freddy of the situation.
 Freddy thinks they are being followed and watched by another man on the train.
 They both knock the man unconscious noticing he has a picture of Daryl and a gun in his pocket and Freddy takes him off the train.
 Freddy reads a newspaper and notices a column about Daryl being a suspect in the murder of the cops from earlier.
 He tells Daryl that there is a $100,000 reward for his whereabouts.
 Daryl becomes suspicious of Freddy, thinking that he might turn him over to the police.

 Freddy then reveals that he believes Daryl is innocent and that he is an FBI agent and his 'street' act was a front and that he is protecting Daryl on the way to Mexico and will then to take out the real criminals.
 Daryl then knocks Freddy out and then throws him off the train.
 Daryl is then kicked off for having Delores, Freddy's dog on the train.

 Daryl poses as Freddy at the border between Texas and Mexico, then notices a wanted photo of Freddy for the murder of Governor Eduardo Quintana.
 Daryl panics and rushes the border, getting shot at.
 Daryl ditches his car, only to be intercepted by Freddy.
 They both drive to a gas station.
 When Freddy gets distracted by music, Daryl steals the car and leaves Freddy and Delores.

 Daryl goes to an emu ranch motel.
 Then the owner, Junior, notices Freddy's card on Daryl and his wanted photo, assuming Daryl is Freddy, ready to turn him in.
 Daryl calls McReady, who is undercover.
 McReady informs Daryl that Freddy was kicked out of the Bureau a couple of years ago because he was mental.
 Daryl then calls Chloe with Agents Norville and Gradney who only pretended to be drug dealers but were still after Daryl for the murders.
 Freddy arrives at the motel to show him that he had placed a transmitter on Daryl when they swapped clothes so he would not lose him if he ran.

-At a bar, Freddy informs Daryl that McReady and Martinez are corrupt agents, the soda company is actually a drug front and "Thomas Chela", who made the deposit is really Minty Gutierrez who runs the drug cartel.
+At a bar, Freddy informs Daryl that McReady and Martinez are corrupt agents, the Don Carlos soda company is actually a drug front and "Thomas Chela", who made the deposit is really Minty Gutierrez who runs the drug cartel.
 He is suspected of being involved in Quintana's murder because he was caught on camera at the side of his house.